What is the Curly Girl Method?

 Curly Girl Method FAQ

-What if CGM makes my hair worse?
+What is the CGM transition period and why does my hair look worse?

 - 1CGM eliminates sulfates, silicones, drying alcohols, and waxes